craftcms/docs/docs/commerce/3.x/configuration.md

 ## `useBillingAddressForTax`

-Determines whether taxes should be calculated based on the billing address, as opposed to the shipping address.
+Determines whether taxes should be calculated based on the billing address instead of the shipping address.

 Default: `false` (use the shipping address)